 An observing report of deep-sky objects, Moon, Saturn, and Jupiter was added on April 4th, 2005, as were sketches of Mars on September 25th, 2005 and October 22nd, 2005 showing a dust storm.

-An observing report of Jupiter, Vesta, Uranus, Mars, the Moon and deep-sky observations was added on September 2nd - 3rd, 2007.
+An observing report of Jupiter, Vesta, Uranus, Mars, the Moon and deep-sky observations September 2nd - 3rd, 2007.

-An observing report of the planets and deep-sky objects was added August 2010.
+An observing report of the planets and deep-sky objects August 2010.